-The purpose of the School of Education is to offer programs leading to class B certification in the areas of early childhood education (P-3), elementary education (K-6), music education (P-12), physical education (P-12), and Health (6-12) and Physical Education (P-12).
+The purpose of the School of Education is to offer programs leading to class B certification in the areas of early childhood education (P-3), elementary education (K-6), collaborative special education (K-6), music education (P-12), physical education (P-12), and health (6-12)/physical education (P-12).
 Approved secondary class B certification areas (6-12) are biology, English language arts, history, mathematics, and social science.
-Class A and Alternative Class A certification is offered in early childhood education (P-3) and elementary education (K-6).
+Class A and Alternative Class A certifications are offered in early childhood education (P-3) and elementary education (K-6).
+Three non-certification master's programs are also a part of the School of Education.
+These programs include the Master of Education in Higher Education Leadership and Policy, the Master of Education in Instructional Design and Technology, and the Master of Education in Early Child Development.